sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/publishing.md

 An extension with no published releases, or whose `package.json` extension manifest has a `"wip": true` property, is considered a work-in-progress (WIP) extension.
 WIP extensions:

+- are not shown when searching for extensions unless the "Include WIP extensions" option is selected;
 - are sorted last on the list of extensions (unless the user has previously enabled the WIP extension);
 - have a red "WIP" badge on the extension card in the list; and
 - have a red "WIP" badge on the extension's page.